arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/24.anomaly-detection-application-note/content.md

 /**
   Initializes the accelerometer, LEDs, relay outputs and machine learning system.
-Configures the Opta™ for optimal performance with the Edge Impulse model and prepares for real-time anomaly detection.
+Configures the Opta for optimal performance with the Edge Impulse model and prepares for real-time anomaly detection.
 */
 void setup() {